breez/breez-sdk-docs/src/guide/lnurlpay.md

-# Receiving via lnurl-pay
+# Receiving payments using LNURL-Pay

-Using the Breez SDK users have the ability to receive Lightning payments via lnurl-pay.
+Breez SDK users have the ability to receive Lightning payments using [LNURL-Pay](https://github.com/lnurl/luds/blob/luds/06.md).
-The lnurlpay protocol requires a web server that respons to lnurlpay requests.
-This service needs to communicate with the user node in order to fetch the required data and the payment request.
+LNURL-Pay requires a web service that serves LNURL-Pay requests.
+This service needs to communicate with the user node in order to fetch the necessary metadata data and the associated payment request.
-In order to interact with the user node the service uses a simple protocol over push notifications.
+To interact with the user node, the service uses a simple protocol over push notifications:
-The service sends a push notification to the user node with the lnurlpay request and a reply url, the user node then uses the reply url to responds with the required data which is then forwarded from the service to the payer.
+* The service sends a push notification to the user's mobile app with the LNURL-Pay request and a reply URL.
+* The app responds to reply URL with the required data.
+* The data is forwarded from the service to the payer.

 ## General workflow
-Although the protocol is application specific, the general workflow is as follows:

-### Step 1: User node register for an lnurlpay service
+### Step 1: the app registers for an LNURL-Pay service
-Use the service endpoint https://app.domain/lnurlpay/[pubkey] to register the user node for an lnurlpay service.
+Use the service endpoint https://app.domain/lnurlpay/[pubkey] to register the app for an LNURL-Pay service.
-In order to verify the request the payload should be signed with the user node private key.
+To verify the request the payload should be signed with the user node private key.
-The service responds with a valid lnurlpay url, for example: https://app.domain/lnurlp/[pubkey]
+The service responds with a valid LNURL-Pay url, for example: https://app.domain/lnurlp/[pubkey]

 ### Step 2: External wallet scans the lnurlpay url
 The external wallet scans the lnurlpay url and parse the lnurlpay request.